Battle of Isly: Background

 Since the Invasion of Algiers in 1830, Emir Abd el-Kader had taken lead of the tribes of the region of Mascara to oppose the French in 1832.
 A first treaty, signed by General Desmichels in 1834, was deemed too favorable to him. in 1837, Marshal Bugeaud was therefore instructed to sign a new one, the Treaty of Tafna, which required Abd el-Kader to recognize the sovereignty of France in North Africa, in exchange for which France recognized the authority of Abd el-Kader over a large part of Algeria; the whole Beylik of Oran (with the exception of the cities of Oran, Arzew, Mostaganem and Mazagran), the Beylik of Titteri and the Beylik of Algiers (with the exception of the cities of Algiers and Blida), as well as the plain of Mitidja and the Algerian Sahel.

 The Sultan of Morocco Abd al-Rahman attempted seizing Tlemcen from the French in October 1830.
 The Sultan sent 5,000 cavalry and infantry.
 Moroccan soldiers rampaged through the streets of Tlemcen, looting and fighting.
-The Sultan eventually had to retreat them.
+The Sultan eventually had to retreat them in the face of French diplomatic and naval pressure.

-Nevertheless, Abd el-Kader never turned down his will to drive the French out of Algeria.
-To this end, he requested and obtained the support of the Sultan of Morocco Abd al-Rahman, in which in theory he was a vassal of the Moroccan sultan, as well as the concession of the territory located between Oujda and the Tafna River.
+He fled to Morocco looking to gain support to continue the war from the Sultan of Morocco Abd al-Rahman, as well as the concession of the territory located between Oujda and the Tafna River.
 Abd el-Kader had raised a real army, and in November 1839, supported by the Sultan of Morocco Abd al-Rahman, he declared war on France, following the crossing of the Bibans (Iron Gates) by the French army.

 In reaction, the French then truly undertook the systematic conquest of the country, which the July monarchy made a reason for national pride and military heroism.
 This conquest was the work of Marshal Bugeaud, appointed governor in 1840.
-Abd el-Kader saw his capital destroyed in Taguin in 1843 following the Battle of the Smala and was driven back into the desert.
+Algeria's major cities fell and Abd el-Kader saw his mobile encampment destroyed in Taguin in 1843 following the Battle of the Smala and was driven back into the desert.
 He then took refuge in Morocco, but, at the same time, the army of Sultan Abd al-Rahman was defeated at Isly, while the French fleet bombarded the ports of Tangier and Mogador.
-After three years of guerrilla warfare, Abd el-Kader surrendered to Lamoricière in 1847.

 Prelude

-On 30 May, French troops of General Bedeau had to repel a Moroccan attack.
+On the 30th of May, French troops of General Bedeau had to repel a Moroccan attack.
 The Moroccan Qaid crossed the border into Lalla Maghnia, a place sixty kilometres from Tlemcen, and attacked the French camp with his Moroccan cavalry.
 The attack was soon repulsed by General Lamoricière.
 The next day Marshal Bugeaud embarked at Algiers.
-On 15 June, Moroccan troops fired upon French troops, wounding Captain Daumas and two men, demanding that the border must be set back to the Tafna River.
+On the 15th of June, Moroccan troops fired upon French troops, wounding Captain Daumas and two men, demanding that the border must be set back to the Tafna River.
 On the 19th, French troops occupied Oujda.